rodolfomoraes1/be-the-hero/mobile/README.md

 Main tech stack:

 - React Native
-- Expo

-## How to run for the first time
+## How to run for the first time using Expo

 - Using npm, run the command "npm install -g expo-cli"

-* Download the project and run "npm i"
+- Run the command "yarn start"
+- Download the app "Expo" from your favorite app store, app store, google play and so on...
+- Open the expo app from you device

+## How to run the app using Expo

-* Run the command "npm start"
+- Run the command "yarn start"

-The app will be served on localhost:3000
+- Open the expo app from you device